Corralitos, California

 Corralitos (Spanish for "Small pens") is a census-designated place (CDP) in Santa Cruz County, California, United States.
 It is a rural area known for its agriculture of apples and strawberries, and its notable Corralitos Market and Sausage Co.
 Moreover, its location near the Pacific Ocean optimizes viticulture.

 The population was 2,342 at the 2020 census.

 Geography

 Corralitos is located at (36.991303, -121.802013).
 It is located on Corralitos Creek, a tributary of Salsipuedes Creek which is in turn the lowest tributary of the Pajaro River.

-According to the United States Census Bureau, the CDP has a total area of 9.0 sqmi, of which, 9.0 sqmi of it is land and 0.16% is water.
+According to the United States Census Bureau, the CDP has a total area of 9.0 sqmi, of which 9.0 sqmi is land and 0.16% is water.

 Demographics

+Corralitos first appeared as a census-designated place in the 1990 United States census.